 - doGet(), doPost(), doDelete(), doOption(), doPut() will be called according to the http request method.

 - destroy() will be called when container shutdown or restart.

-You can see there has a lot of methods in servlet life cycle, we will introduce them below.
+You can see there has a lot of methods in the servlet life cycle, we will introduce them below.

-This is used to get ServletConfig object.
+- getServletConfig(): This is used to get ServletConfig object.
 The ServletConfig object is used to retrieve your servlet configuration parameters such as init parameters defined in web.xml.

-- getServletContext(): This method will return the ServletContext object which can be used to interact with the container.
-You can use this object to get web application’s context path, get init parameter value etc. You can click here to see detail introduction of ServletContext.
+- getServletContext(): This method will return the ServletContext object which can be used to interact with the servlet container.
+You can use this object to get the web application’s context path, get init parameter value, etc. You can click here to see a detailed introduction to ServletContext.

-This is used to get init parameter values defined in web.xml file.
+- getInitParameter(String name): This is used to get init parameter values defined in the web application web.xml file.